NotoFederico/ImageAIEnhancer/README.md

 # Image AI Enhancer
 An open source application made in Python.
-Allows you to enhance an old image with artificial intelligence.
+Allows you to enhance a grayscaled image with artificial intelligence.

 ---